pweingardt/KSPMissionController/missions.md

 * MINING: mining mission (no icon yet)
 * EVA: eva goal
 * TIME: mission goals with minSeconds
-* SCIENCE: science missions
+* SCIENCE: science missions (No Mission Goal For This Yet)
 * AVIATION: aviation missions
 * MANNED: manned missions
 * ROVER: a rover mission
-* COMMUNICATION: communication mission (no icon yet)
+* COMMUNICATION: communication mission (no icon yet Or Mission Goal Yet)
+* REPAIR For the New Repair Mission Has icon.

 Combine two categories with a coma: MANNED, ROVER.